Mons pubis reduction

 Although more than 90% of healing has taken place by 6 weeks, it will take another 6-10 weeks for the skin wound to completely heal.

-Healing of the skin wound and reduction in scar formation is encouraged by massaging Bio-Oil into your wound.
+Healing of the skin wound and reduction in scar formation is encouraged by massaging Bio-Oil or hyaluronic acid into your wound.
 You will receive advice about when to commence this.

 Before surgery: Elevation of the mons pubis with a large fat pad and associated stretching of the skin.

 6 weeks after surgery: The mons pubis is no longer elevated.
 The skin wound healing is almost complete.